 “After carefully reviewing the HCP platform and the architecture, I said yes, that's exactly what I want.”

-HCP is a multi-tenant cloud print infrastructure platform that enables the entire printing infrastructure to be deployed and controlled from a single web-based interface, reduces the pressure on IT, and lowers support costs.
+HCP is a multi-tenant cloud infrastructure platform that enables the entire printing infrastructure to be deployed and controlled from one web-based interface, reduces the pressure on IT, and lowers support costs.
 The SaaS model means customers benefit from an always up-to-date security model and continuous design improvement.

 “From a security perspective, the multi-tenant architecture is very reassuring.
 I know that there is no dedicated virtual machine just for Brusafe.
 There is a single shared code base that guarantees security, stability, and innovation.
 We always get the latest version and the latest innovation, without having to make a project of it, it’s totally effortless,” Grégory said.

-One of the biggest advantages of cloud-based print infrastructure is that it removes the requirement to manually manage printer deployments to individual users or entire groups, configure printers, install devices on client computers, roll out updates, etc. And with immediate end-user fulfillment and device provisioning is taken care of, Brusafe’s users can simply print from their desktops and mobiles to a secure cloud print platform.
+One of the biggest advantages of cloud-based print infrastructure is that it removes the requirement to manually manage printer deployments to users, configure printers, install devices on client computers, roll out updates, etc. And with immediate end-user fulfillment and device provisioning is taken care of, Brusafe’s users can simply print from their devices to a secure cloud print platform.